brucellino/ansible-role-ui/.github/CONTRIBUTING.md

 Code review takes place in GitHub pull requests.
 See [this article](https://help.github.com/articles/about-pull-requests/) if you're not familiar with GitHub Pull Requests.

-Once you open a pull request, maintainers will review your code using the built-in code review process in Github PRs.
+Once you open a pull request, maintainers will review your code using the built-in code review process in GitHub PRs.
 The process at this point is as follows:

 1. A maintainer will review your code and merge it if no changes are necessary.
 Your change will be merged into the repository's `master` branch and will be noted in the project's `CHANGELOG.md` at the time of release.
 1. If want your contribution to motivate your inclusion in the authorship, please add a line to that effect in the pull request